alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-livestock-poultry.markdown

 s6.
 If you’re exporting poultry, check your EHC.
 It’ll say if you need to join the [Poultry Health Scheme](#poultry). s7.
 Your official veterinarian will be asked to check that your animals meet the requirements of the country you’re sending them to.

-[Questions for fact check: How long does it usually take to get a EHC?
-Is there a fee?]
+There's no fee for a certificate.

 ###Exporting outside the EU via another EU country
 {:#via-eu}